-Private Mortgages – When are they right for me?
+Private Mortgages; When are they right for you?

 Private mortgages are typically interest only loans, but because the lender is usually taking on more risk, the interest rates are higher than a standard (bank) mortgage.
 This is why most private mortgages are short term (less than 3 years) loans meant to help a person get into a home while giving them time to build towards being approvable by traditional lenders.

 Typically speaking, a private mortgage lender is more flexible in their approval process and don’t tend to require as much documentation.
 As long as you have enough equity in your property or a large enough down payment, you can usually qualify.